Welcome to the Preschool Program

 Age Range: Preschool students that are 33 months of age to 4 years.
 Low Student/Teacher Ratio: 10:1

 Experienced: Our preschool teachers have Many years of experience working with children.
-Sam has over 7 years over experience and been with us since 2014.
-Karen has over 20 years of experience and has been with us since 2020.
+Tami has over 20 years over experience and been with us since 2022 (previous employment with us from 1991-2001) and Jennifer has been with us since 2019.
 Our experienced teachers truly enjoy working with preschoolers and offer a safe, supportive, and educational classroom for your child.

 Loving: Our teachers are patient, encouraging, give lots of positive praise and will treat your child as an individual.